FCHR18/SEMCOM_ARTICLE_MATTEK7_GRP2/README.md

 This is a Github for the spectator to further read the article "Training a DNN Music Codec with the Information Bottleneck Method" written by MATTEK7 GRP2: Benjamin B. Knudsen, Frederik A. Vardinghus-Nielsen, Frederik Christensen, Magnus Jónhardsson, Sisse H. Pedersen.

+The Article will be posted in Github after the authors have been examined in the article.